Configurable photonic simulator for quantum field dynamics

-In a finite volume $L < \infty$ with periodic boundary conditions, quasi-particles have discrete momenta and reenter from the left (right) when traveling to the right (left) and passing through the boundary at $L$ ($0$).
-The integral over momenta in~\eqref{eq:Renyi2EntropyQFT} is replaced by a sum and the condition $\min (2|v(p)|t, \ell)$, which can be expanded into the two terms $2|v(p)|t \times \theta (l - 2|v(p)|t) + \ell \times \Theta (2|v(p)|t - l)$, has to be modified to account for reentrances of quasi-particles, see Fig.~\ref{fig:Pictorial mutual information in PBC}.
+For periodic boundaries, quasi-particles reenter from the left (right) when traveling to the right (left) and passing through the boundary at $L$ ($0$).
+The integral over momenta in~\eqref{eq:Renyi2EntropyQFT} is replaced by a sum and the condition $\min (2|v(p)|t, \ell)$, which can be expanded into the two terms $2|v(p)|t \times \theta (l - 2|v(p)|t) + \ell \times \Theta (2|v(p)|t - l)$, has to be modified to account for reentrances, see Fig.~\hyperref[fig:Pictorial mutual information in PBC and OBC]{9(a)}.
 Then, the Rényi-2 entanglement entropy becomes~\cite{Calabrese2020, Modak2020}

 where we sum over the momentum modes $k$ and introduced the function $g_{k} = \{ 2 |v_{k}| t /L \}$, with $\{ x \}$ denoting the fractional part of $x$.